 A new S-wash-E, School Wash Education project was recently completed in Cambodia!

-Mr Sun La is the school principal in Ang Chum primary school located in Takeo province.
+Mr Sun La is the school principal of Ang Chum primary school located in Takeo province.

-This school has 17 teachers and 612 students, so the project was vitally important, especially during this covid-19 crisis.
+This school has 17 teachers and 612 students, so the project was vitally important, especially during the COVID-19 crisis.